 - Proof of funds: Another critical step.

-- Copy of tax return.
+- Copy of 1040 tax return.
 Only the L.A.
 Consulate requests this!
 They specifically want this because they want to see that you did not claim a tax deduction for a mortgage… because they also happen to be the only consulate that says, “Residency applicants cannot have/leave loans or mortgages in the United States when applying for residency in Spain.”
+They did explicitly tell me that the tax returns did not have to be translated to Spanish.

 - Medical insurance: You will need to get full-coverage private insurance in advance for the year you will live in Spain.